Bogotobogo

 }

-If we run it, the child process will finish its task ahead of parent process, and will exist as a zombie until the parent finishes as shown in the output below:
+If we run the code above, the child process will finish its task ahead of parent process, and will exist as a zombie until the parent finishes as shown in the output below:

 $ ./zombie